Yes! We can create pretty much anything in 3D. Send us an email and we can discuss your requirements.

 Depending on your VR glasses, you might be able to ‘walk’ around the VR environment and inspect the model from any angle and position.

-Note: Your electronic device must have an internet connection in order to access saVRee, but you can still view the model if you lose your connection, so long as you don’t refresh the webpage!
+Note: Your electronic device must have an internet connection in order to access saVRee, but you can still view the model if you lose your connection, as long as you don’t refresh the webpage.

-The number of features available depends upon if you have opted for the Basic, Pro or Business plan.
+The number of features available depends upon if you chose the Basic, Pro or Business plan.
 Details of each plan can be found here.
-All plans include access to all 3D models, but some restrictions apply concerning the additional features such as annotations, videos and podcasts.
+All plans include access to all 3D models (through a web-browser and in VR).

 If you have any questions or doubts, please contact us!